 Did you know that this blog features prominently in search results on Sri (repeat n time) Ravi Shankar?
 Without intending to, I have stumbled upon a subject that simultaneously delights and enlightens.
 Aside from the usual hate mail, I quite frequently get mail from people who want to share their experience of the Art of … Continue reading Two letters related to Sri^2 Ravi Shankar

 Time for a little diversion, don't you think?
 Of late this blog has been too involved with serious matters and I think it is time for something entirely different.
-Many of you regulars know that SSRS — a.k.a Sri Sri Ravi Shankar, a.k.a Param Pujaniya Gurudev Sri Sri Ravishankarji, a.k.a His Most Exalted Holiness the … Continue reading His Most Exalted Holiness Sri Maha Param Pujaniya Gurudevji Bhagwanji Sriman Sri Sri Ravi Shankarji Mahadevji’s (henceforth shortened as HMEHSMHPGBSSSRSM) devotees has deigned to write me a note instructing me to mend my ways.
+Many of you regulars know that SSRS -- a.k.a Sri Sri Ravi Shankar, a.k.a Param Pujaniya Gurudev Sri Sri Ravishankarji, a.k.a His Most Exalted Holiness the … Continue reading His Most Exalted Holiness Sri Maha Param Pujaniya Gurudevji Bhagwanji Sriman Sri Sri Ravi Shankarji Mahadevji, I presume